 With a total of 284 single parent households in Lakeport, housing that is proximate to schools and daycare facilities may assist in addressing some needs specific to this population.
-Resources available for persons with developmental disabilities households with children, including single-parent households, are discussed in Chapter 5.
+Resources available for households with children, including single-parent households, are discussed in Chapter 5.